google/starlark-go/doc/spec.md

 An `if` statement is permitted only within a function definition.
 An `if` statement at top level results in a static error.

+<b>Implementation note<b>:
+The Go implementation of Starlark permits `if`-statements to appear at top-level if the `-globalreassign` flag is enabled.

 ### While loops

 A `while` loop evaluates an expression (the _condition_) and if the truth